influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.15/introduction/installation.md

 ### Configure an input plugin

 The Telegraf ZIP archive contains a default configuration file (`telegraf.conf`).
-The input plugin for capturing basic [Windows system metrics](/telegraf/v1.14/plugins/plugin-list/#win_perf_counters) is already activated.
+In this file, the input plugin for capturing basic [Windows system metrics](/telegraf/v1.14/plugins/plugin-list/#win_perf_counters) is already activated.
 With this plugin, Telegraf monitors the following defined Windows Operating System objects:

 - Processor